lvl-up/page_magic/README.md

 ```

 ## Mapping against fragment identifiers
-JavaScript MVC frameworks allow different resources to be mapped against the value received through the fragment
-portion of URLs.
-That is the part of the URL that follows the
+JavaScript MVC frameworks allow different resources to be mapped the fragment portion of URLs.
+That is the part of the URL that follows the [Fragement identififer](https://en.wikipedia.org/wiki/Fragment_identifier) (#).
-[Fragement identififer](https://en.wikipedia.org/wiki/Fragment_identifier).
 PageMagic supports mapping page_objects
 against URL fragments.

 ```ruby